Tysseract/SBCC-CS105-EX03-AlignedNumbers/README.md

 }
 ```

-Now go through **Main.java** and change the [CHANGE THIS TO YOUR INFORMATION] text to the proper items.
+Now go through **AlignedNumbers.java** and change the [CHANGE THIS TO YOUR INFORMATION] text to the proper items.
 There are two items to be changed.
 The CRN # is either 62498, for the Thu. night lab section, or 62499, for the Thu. morning lab section.

 Next, write your code to print out the letter size in `public static void main` between the curly braces.

-Once you've written your code run the code by single clicking on **Main.java** in the package explorer and selecting **Run->Run** from the menu or using the keyboard shortcut.
+Once you've written your code run the code by single clicking on **AlignedNumbers.java** in the package explorer and selecting **Run->Run** from the menu or using the keyboard shortcut.
 Examine the output.
 Does it do what you want?
 If not, how can you modify the code to do what you want?

 ###Using my Unit Tests

 Next we are going to use my unit tests to test your code.
 For most exercises there will be a unit test supplied that I wrote.
-You are supposed to use this unit test after you have written the code in **Main.java**.
+You are supposed to use this unit test after you have written the code in **AlignedNumbers.java**.

-When you forked the project from GitHub, my unit tests were copied over.
+When you forked the project from BitBucket, my unit tests were copied over.
 In your project you should see **AlignedNumbersTester.java** in the `unittest.cs105` package.

-The forked AlignedNumbers project from GitHub should look like this:
+The forked AlignedNumbers project from BitBucket should look like this:

 <img src="https://www.dropbox.com/s/4o3rjijlug1j5j7/miyazaki_layout.png?dl=1" width="252" height="179" />